scho-to/ReactRefresh/README.md

-# ReactUdemyTutorials
+# ReactRefresh
-Repository for the React Refreshmodule of Maximilan Schwarzmüller on Udemy.
-The Course is called "Next.js &amp; React - The Complete Guide (incl.
-Two Paths!)"
+Repository for the Section 2 "Rect Refresh" of the Udemy Course "Next.js &amp; React - The Complete Guide (incl.
+Two Paths!)" by Maximilan Schwarzmüller.

 ## Notes
 Not every Module or Project is done the same way as shown in the tutorial videos of the course by Maximilan Schwarzmüller.
 I did not use Firebase as a Backend.
 I used a globally installed ( Json-Server ) [https://github.com/typicode/json-server] by typicode.
-You can find the used fake db fake.db in the folder "db" at root level.
+You can find the used fake db fake.json in the folder "db" at root level.